wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     (3) In respect of anything done at any time before the expiry of a period of 6 months from the commencement of this Act, nothing in subsection (2) shall deprive any person of any exemption or right to be indemnified by virtue of any such provision, if that provision was in force at the commencement of this Act.

-    (4) This section shall not prevent a society from indemnifying a person against any liability incurred by him in defending any proceedings, whether civil or criminal, in which judgment is given in his favour or in which he is acquitted.
+    (4) This section shall not prevent a society from indemnifying a person against any liability incurred by him or her in defending any proceedings, whether civil or criminal, in which judgment is given in his or her favour or in which he or she is acquitted.

     (5) Section 468 of the Companies Act 1955 (which empowers the court to grant relief in certain cases of negligence, default, breach of duty, or breach of trust) shall apply (as if that section were still in force) in relation to directors and other officers of a society as it applied in relation to officers of a company.